luncburn/luncburn/README.md

 The purpose of this page is to share the collected data on the LUNC coin, to provide the data necessary to answer only one question: "''When is LUNC going to reach $1.0 per 1 LUNC coin?''"

-We will start collecting the data, daily, and then, we will add several prediction algorithms such as time series prediction, etc.

-Currently, we are collecting the data from Coin Marketcap.
+Currently, we are collecting the data from Coin Marketcap, and it will take several months after the burn algorithm is implemented to do some valid predictions.
+The data.csv is updated only once per day.

 '''header.csv''' is the header file